meker12/docs-templates/user-guide/README.md

 and you can contribute that as a template here for others to use, please do so.

-*Template status as of 2015-11-18*
+*Template status as of 2015-12-30*

+- user-guide-fragments

+  - *not intended to build; usable*
+  - details in README at https://github.com/rackerlabs/docs-templates/blob/master/user-guide/user-guide-fragments/README.md

-- user-guide-single-product
+- user-guide-product-family

-  *builds: usable*
+  - *unfinished: published Cloud Core Infrastructure guide will be basis*
+  - details in README at https://github.com/rackerlabs/docs-templates/blob/master/user-guide/user-guide-product-family/README.md

 - user-guide-product-feature

-  *builds: usable*
+  - *builds: usable*
+  - details in README at https://github.com/rackerlabs/docs-templates/blob/master/user-guide/user-guide-product-feature/README.md

-- user-guide-product-family
+- user-guide-product-plus-prereqs

-  *unfinished: published Cloud Core Infrastructure guide will be basis*
+  - *unfinished: unpublished Auto Scale DIY will be basis*
+  - details in README at https://github.com/rackerlabs/docs-templates/blob/master/user-guide/user-guide-product-plus-prereqs/README.md

 - user-guide-single-product

-  *unfinished: unpublished Auto Scale DIY will be basis*
+  - *builds: usable*
+  - details in README at https://github.com/rackerlabs/docs-templates/blob/master/user-guide/user-guide-single-product/README.md

 Finding examples
 ----------------